 - has been adjudged by a competent court to be an insolvent or an undischarged insolvent;

-- Has been condemned for any offense, other than the offense of a political character or an offense which does not involve moral turpitude and dishonesty and a period of five years has not elapsed from the date of expiry of the sentence.
+- Has been condemned for any offence, other than the offence of a political character or an offence which does not involve moral turpitude and dishonesty and a period of five years has not elapsed from the date of expiry of the sentence.

 - If the Central Registrar thinks that the proposed multi-state cooperative society has complied with the requirements of the Act and the rules, he may register the society and its bye-laws.

 - Where the Central Registrar registers a multi-state cooperative society, he shall issue to the said society a certificate of registration signed by him and bearing his official seal containing registration number and date of registration of the said society.
 The Central Registrar shall also issue, along with the certificate of registration, a certified copy of bye-laws, as approved and registered by him, which shall be the registered bye-laws of the said society for the time being in force.

 Every multi-state cooperative society applying for registration under this Act may make bye-laws consistent with the provisions of this Act and the rules made the under and model bye-laws, if any, framed by the Central Registrar.
 The bye-laws may also include –

 - Procedure and manner of redemption of shares.

 - The provisions of office bearers of the society, the terms and conditions, their functions and responsibilities other than those specified in the Act.

 - Constitution of the committees of the board.

 - The rate of dividend subject to a maximum of the rates specified in the bye-laws.